SEN Report and Policy

 This programme is delivered on a 1:1 basis by Teaching Assistants and is designed for children who find it difficult to decode text, read fluently and / or struggle to read unfamiliar words confidently.

-This intervention is accessible to pupils who may be experiencing difficulty with some aspects of home/school life e.g. a family bereavement which may impact on their school life.
-This is a programme delivered usually in exceptional circumstances.
-It enables young people to express deeper worries in a supportive 1:1 environment.
+This intervention is accessible to pupils who may be experiencing difficulty with some aspects of home/school life e.g. a family bereavement.
+Access to therapeutic play is planned and agreed in consultation with parents/carers.
+This intervention supports young people to express any fears or worries they may have in a safe and supportive environment.
+Therapeutic play is always delivered 1:1.

-A Learning Mentor sessions provide support and guidance to pupils who are experiencing difficulties with their learning due to social, emotional or behavioural problems.
+Learning Mentor sessions provide support and guidance to pupils who are experiencing difficulties with their learning due to social, emotional or behavioural problems.
+These are usually delivered in blocks of 6 sessions on a 1:1 basis working on agreed targets and in consultation with parents/carers.